-The Great Benefits Of Restricted Stock And RSUs
+The Great Benefits Of Restricted Stock And Restricted Stock Units (RSUs)

-Podcast included: In addition to reading this article, you can listen to our interview of the author.
+Podcast included: In addition to reading this article, listen to our interview of the author and see our short video on restricted stock/RSU basics.
 For more interviews with our expert contributors, see our podcasts page.

 After reading this article, test your knowledge with a fun, interactive quiz on restricted stock and RSUs

 Your company may no longer be granting you stock options, or may be granting fewer than before.
 Instead, you may be receiving restricted stock (or restricted stock units, commonly called RSUs).
 While these grants don't give you the same potentially life-altering, wealth-building upside as stock options, they have benefits you will grow to appreciate.
 (In this article and elsewhere on this website, the term "restricted stock" includes RSUs unless they are mentioned separately.)